jmschrei/pomegranate/README.md

 pomegranate is pip-installable using `pip install pomegranate` and conda-installable using `conda install pomegranate`.
 If neither work, more detailed installation instructions can be found [here](http://pomegranate.readthedocs.io/en/latest/install.html).

+If you get an error involving `pomegranate/base.c`, try installing with `pip install --no-cache-dir pomegranate`.

+If you get an error involving `pomegranate/distributions/NeuralNetworkWrapper.c: No such file or directory`, try installing Cython first and then re-installing.

 ### Models

 * [Probability Distributions](http://pomegranate.readthedocs.io/en/latest/Distributions.html)